varnish/Varnish-Book/varnish_book.rst

 The Varnish Book Reference is a complete listing, by chapter, of all the checklists.
 Appendix B and C contain special purpose Varnish programs and supporting material respectively.
 Appendix D lists the Varnish Three Letter Acronyms.
+Appendix E describes what is new since Varnish 3.0.
 .. https://www.varnish-cache.org/trac/wiki/VTLA